carat25/GoogleBooks/README.md

 * When user clicks a book in the grid, a modal should appear with more book information (e.g. release date, publish date, country, languages, etc.

-# Acknowledgement
-* This project's design was inspired by Harry Potter movies.
-* Many thanks to @remihoeppe for helping me when I stuck in where to add a div container for the books and to my husband of course, my greatest critic :smile: